Latest ejection has Harper mulling music switch

 "That's why I was so upset at that point," he said.
 "When he came in, I asked him like, 'What did I do?'
 That's when I got upset, and he didn't really have an answer for me.
 I said, 'That's twice tonight.'"

-It was the second ejection this season for Harper, the only player in the majors to have been tossed multiple times this year.
+It was the second ejection this season for the outfielder, the only player in the majors to have been tossed multiple times this year.
 Since debuting in 2012, Harper has been ejected 10 times total, tied with Atlanta Braves outfielder Matt Kemp for the most over that stretch.

 Harper was replaced in right field by rookie Andrew Stevenson.